StepanHusa/good-czech-keyboard/README.md

 # good-czech-keyboard
 A layout (written in both linux xkb and in windows mskcl) that fits most czech programmers needs, as it has +ěčšřžýíé= on the top row and the symbols with shift.
 With the necessity to write numbers on the numeric keyboard.
+The rest of symbols, like brackets and colons, period, ?>./ in the typical (us) layout. 'z' is of course close to ctrl, for fast ctrl+z.
+It can by of course customized further.